Willamette Sponsored Programs Study Abroad Application

 Statement question: Why do I want to study abroad?

 Writing this personal statement can be challenging because the question is wide open!
-Students usually find it difficult to write everything in just two pages.
-Use the points below to generate ideas about the essay.
+Students usually find it difficult to write everything in just two pages/500 words.
+Use the points below to generate ideas about the statement.

-It is likely that you will write more than two pages as a first draft.
+It is likely that you will write more than you need as a first draft.
 If you do, work on making it more concise so it meets the length parameter.

 1. Off Campus Studies Committee (OCSC) Selection Criteria